westis/duv-next/draft.md

   - Follow TypeScript best practices, including proper typing and avoiding the use of `any`.
 - **Next.js Conventions**:
   - Utilize Next.js features like dynamic routes, layouts, and the new App Router structure.
+- **Vue.js Style Guide Compliance**:
+  - Although this is a React project, the naming conventions inspired by the Vue.js Style Guide can still be applied where appropriate.

 ---